John Bush (singer): 1982–1992, 1999–present: Armored Saint

 Since their formation in 1982, Armored Saint has released eight full-length albums, one EP, a live album, a greatest hits compilation and two DVDs, all with Bush on vocals.

 In the early 1980s, Bush was invited by Metallica to join them as lead singer.
 Even after the release of Kill 'Em All, Metallica vocalist James Hetfield felt unsure about his own singing abilities.
 Hetfield wanted to concentrate on his guitar and personally asked Bush to join Metallica.
 Bush was the only vocalist that the band considered as a potential frontman.
 He turned down the offer as he wanted to stay with Armored Saint, due in part to wanting to remain loyal to his longtime friends in Armored Saint.

 In 1990, original Armored Saint guitarist Dave Prichard died of leukemia during the recording of Symbol of Salvation.
 Jeff Duncan replaced Prichard and the band finished the recording of Symbol of Salvation, going out on tour afterwards.
-Despite rave reviews from the metal press, the band decided that they did not want to continue without Prichard, and amicably disbanded.
+The band decided that they did not want to continue without Prichard, and amicably disbanded.

 In 1999, whilst Bush was a member of Anthrax, he got together with Armored Saint bassist Joey Vera.
 Together they decided to bring back the Symbol of Salvation lineup for an Armored Saint reunion.
 The resultant album Revelation was released in 2000 and a short tour followed.
 The following year, Armored Saint released a collection of demos, live tracks and other rarities in the two-disc package Nod to the Old School.
 They have since released three more studio albums, La Raza in 2010, Win Hands Down in 2015, and Punching the Sky in 2020.

 1992–2005, 2009–2010: Anthrax

 Following the 1992 dissolution of Armored Saint, Bush received a call from Scott Ian of Anthrax, who offered Bush the chance to fill the spot left behind by singer Joey Belladonna, who had been fired from the band.
 Bush accepted and joined the band, adding alternative rock sensibilities.
-Anthrax recorded Sound of White Noise, Stomp 442, & Volume 8: The Threat Is Real with Bush in the 90s before entering a temporary hiatus during 1999.
+Anthrax recorded Sound of White Noise, Stomp 442, and Volume 8: The Threat Is Real with Bush in the 90s before entering a temporary hiatus during 1999.
 Despite Bush's reunion with Armored Saint during that same year, Bush remained a member of Anthrax.
 Returning to the band, Bush recorded vocals for his fourth album with the band, the critically acclaimed We've Come for You All in 2003.
 The successful WCFYA tour was documented with a live album/DVD titled Music of Mass Destruction.
 In 2004, Anthrax released The Greater of Two Evils, a re-recording of several of the band's more popular songs from the pre-Bush era with the then-current lineup.